DeDe Lind: Later career

 Lind appeared in the December 1979 issue of Playmates Forever and, in the early 1980s, in the first "Playmate Playoffs" special issue.
 Her video appearances for Playboy included Race Horses and a frontal-nudity appearance on a sailing yacht.
 She was also the subject for "Playmates Revisited" in the March 1996 issue.

 As of 1999, Lind resided in Boca Raton, Florida.

+Death

+DeDe died February 4, 2020, from ovarian cancer in Boca Raton, Florida, at the age of 72.